Virgin Media O2 Logo in white

 MU-MIMO (Multi-User, Multiple Input, Multiple Output) helps improve how your router communicates with multiple devices.
 It works by allowing the router to use multiple antennas to send and receive data streams to several devices simultaneously, giving the router more “hands” to deliver data directly to different devices without having to take turns.

-Target Wake Time (TWT) is a feature in WiFi 6 that helps devices save battery power by scheduling when they connect to the network.
+Target Wake Time (TWT) helps devices save battery power by scheduling when they connect to the network.
 Instead of staying connected to WiFi all the time, devices can “sleep” and only wake up when they need to send or receive data.

-With BSS Coloring, WiFi 6 assigns a unique "color" (a small identifier) to each network or access point operating on the same channel.
-This allows devices to differentiate between their own network and other nearby networks, reducing delays, improving speed, and making the network more efficient in places like apartments, offices, and public hotspots where many WiFi networks overlap.
+With BSS Colouring, WiFi 6 assigns a unique "colour" (a small identifier) to each network or access point operating on the same channel.
+This allows devices to differentiate between their own network and other nearby networks, reducing delays, improving speed, and making the network more efficient in places like flats, offices, and public hotspots.

 How fast is WiFi 6?